openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware update, network communication or log filtering.

+Also check out the [Shelly Manager](doc/ShellyManager.md), which
+- provides detailed information on your Shellys
+- helps to diagnose WiFi issues or device instabilities
+- includes some common actions and
+- simplifies firmware updates.

+[Shelly Manager](doc/ShellyManager.md) could also act as a firmware upgrade proxy - the device doesn't need to connect directly to the Internet, instead openHAB services as a download proxy, which improves device security.

 ## Supported Devices

 | thing-type         | Model                                                  | Vendor ID |